Milk Paint Bases for Tinting

 Step 4: Topcoat over Milk Paint

-CAUTION: Do NOT use any clear coat over white or light paints such as GF Milk Paint, or GF White Poly as it may cause yellowing.
+CAUTION: Do NOT use any clear coat over white or light paints such as it may cause yellowing.
 Any clear coat can become reactive over wood substrates, and turn slightly yellow.
-All of GF's White Paints are self-sealing with high durability and superior water and chemical resistance and do not require a topcoat.
-If you want a white paint with a higher sheen, use GF White Poly or GF Brushable White Enamel instead.
+If you want a higher sheen with high durability, use Enduro Clear Poly or Enduro 2K.

 Recommendations